creativedrewy/MyResume/Source Stuff/Resume Notes.md

 # What You Need to Know:

-- Current role: Principal Android Developer at The Nerdery.
 - I've been working with the Android platform since 2010.
 I've successfully developed and led multiple consumer-facing, high-rated Play Store apps.
 - I've been a lead developer for years.
 I've successfully led countless projects involving multiple and varied programming languages, frameworks, and platforms.
 My development teams are usually 1 to 8 developers.
 - I'm super passionate about excellent application architecture, maintainability, and code quality.
 I do it for my own sanity; I have the most fun when I'm working in a quality code base.